-WASHINGTON -- FEMA announced federal disaster assistance has been made available to the state of Hawaii to supplement state and local recovery efforts in the areas affected by severe storms, flooding and landslides from March 8-18, 2021.
+WASHINGTON -- FEMA announced that federal disaster assistance has been made available to the state of Hawaii to supplement recovery efforts in the areas affected by wildfires beginning on Aug.
+8, 2023 and continuing.

-Federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storms in Maui County.
+Federal funding is also available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for debris removal and emergency protective measures in Maui County and assistance for emergency protective measures for Hawaii County.

-Colby Stanton has been named as the Federal Coordinating Officer for federal recovery operations in the affected areas.
-Additional designations may be made at a later date if requested by the state and warranted by the results of further assessments.
+Maona N. Ngwira has been named the Federal Coordinating Officer for federal recovery operations in the affected areas.
+Additional designations may be made at a later date if warranted by the results of damage assessments.